Abbildungen der Seite

 May 22-Philadelphia, Pa.; Pennsylvania 5, Michigan 1.

 May 23-Easton, Pa.; Lafayette 4, Lehigh 2.
 Boston, Mass.; Yale Freshmen 5, Harvard Freshmen 2.
-New Haven, Ct.; Harvard 7, Yale 2.
-Amherst, Mass.; Trinity 3, Amherst 3.
+New Haven, Ct.: Harvard 7.
+Yale 2.
+Amherst, Mass.: Trinity 3.
+Amherst 3.
 Hanover, N. H.; Dartmouth 6, Springfield Y. M. C. A. 0.
 Annapolis, Md.; University of Michigan 6, Naval Academy 0.
 Philadelphia, Pa.; Pennsylvania 5, University of Michigan 1.
 New Brunswick, N. J.; Rutgers 4, Fordham 2.
 Ithaca, N. Y.; Princeton 5, Cornell 4.

-May 27-Boston, Mass.; Leland Stanford 2, Harvard 1.
+Amherst, Mass.; Leland Stanford

-All-round Championship, Fly and Batt Casting-C. J. McCarthy, 57 demerits, first; C. E. Lingfelter, 66 demerits, second; Chicago, September 5, 6, 7, 1914.
+FOLLOWING are the fly and bait casting records made under the rules of the National Association of Scientific Angling Clubs: All-round Championship, Fly and Bait Casting-C. J. McCarthy, 57 demerits, first; C. E. Lingfelter, 66 demerits, second; Chicago, September 5, 6, 7, 1914.

 Salmon Casting-C. E. Lingfelter, 150 feet (rod 15 feet), Chicago, September 5, 1914.